2022/23 | Conestoga College

 2. Procedure for booking after-hours and weekend Lab practice

-- The booking must be done at least 24 hours in advance.
+- It is preferred that the booking be made at least 24 hours in advance.

-- Persons outside the programs in the School of Health & Life Sciences will not be admitted to the Open Access Lab
+- Persons outside the programs in the School of Health & Life Sciences will not be admitted to the Labs and appropriate lab attire must be worn.

-All students must leave the lab by 2200 hours.
-The centre must not be left unattended during after-hour use.
+- All students must leave the lab by 2200 hours.

 Rules of Engagement for Simulation Experiences